↑

 Air fryer baked potatoes offer you an ideal snack or finger food to serve all year long.
 During the summer, you can top them with fresh garden herbs.
 And in the winter, you can add the traditional heavier toppings.

 I always keep baby red potatoes on hand in my fridge.
 They are a quick cooking potato that can be used to create quick sides.
-However, the way my household likes them best is to serve up air fryer baked potatoes.
+However, the way my household likes them best is to bake them in our air fryer for an added and delightful crispness to the outside.

 We often kick back after a long day of work, too tired to cook a heavy dinner—especially during the heat of the summer here in Eastern North Carolina.